0x3F3F/0x3F3F.github.io/_posts/2018-05-08-Portfolio-Review.md

 basis, to track performance and log my thought process behind any decisions.

 I should add, as each decision is an opportunity to make a mistake, I hope not to have to make too many.
-As a core part of the portfolio is based around taking advantage of demographoic trends that will occur over coming decades, it makes little sense to react to short term underperformance that will occur at times.
+As a core part of the portfolio is based around taking advantage of demographic trends that will occur over coming decades, it makes little sense to react to short term underperformance that will inevitably occur at times.